Cartographica Neerlandica Background for Ortelius Map No. 189

 States: 189.1 only.

-Cartographic sources: possibly derived to some extent from Ortelius' own two sheet map of the Roman Empire, which appeared in 1571.
-Further, this map is based on classical sources, such as Salustius, Plinius, Herodotus, Strabo and Dionysius.
+Cartographic sources: possibly derived to some extent from Ortelius' own two sheet map of the Roman empire, which appeared in 1571.
+Further, this map is based on classical sources, such as Sallustius, Plinius, Herodotus, Strabo and Dionysius.

 Text